Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Spinach gratin is a rich and creamy side dish with a layer of crispy melty cheese on top.
-This fancy side is easy to make ahead and freezer-friendly. | aheadofthyme.com
+Creamed Spinach Gratin is a rich, cheesy, and creamy side dish with a layer of crispy, melty cheese on top.
+Easy to make ahead and perfect for holidays. | aheadofthyme.com

 Spinach Gratin